 Applicants should provide a single page description of the objectives and status of their ongoing research project, of the aspect(s) that would be supported by an award, and details of how funds would be used.
 A separate, brief budget itemization and/or short paragraph with justification for each component of the funding request is required.
 A 1-2 page (maximum length) CV should be included in the same document.
 If external collaboration is involved, brief documentation of that person's willingness to participate should be included.
 Graduate students must have approval of their PhD advisor for the proposed efforts.The IGPP Green Foundation Selection Committee evaluates applications and final selection will be made in consultation with Nathalie Valette-Silver, PhD.

-The 2018 call for applications closed May 18.
-You may preview the application form (for future call) at The Paul G. Silver Young Reserach Enhancement Award application page.
+The current call for applications closes February 24.
+The application form is at The Paul G. Silver Young Reserach Enhancement Award application page.

 - Zhongwen Zhan: Kenicott glacier seismicity experiment

 - Eric Lindsey: Earthquakes: nucleation, triggering, and relationship with aseismic processes workshop, Corsica

 - Shi Sim: Collaboration visit to LDEO- numerical modeling of mantle flow, melting, and melt migration